Terms and conditions

 7 (c) Test cancellation

-The minimum lesson period is one hour.
-If, for any reason, your instructor is late for the lesson he will make every effort to inform you of the estimated time of arrival.
+If your instructor is going to be late for the lesson he will make every effort to inform you of the estimated time of arrival.
 If the delay is greater than 5 minutes this time will be credited and when possible the lesson will be extended by the time due – if this is not possible the extra time will be carried forward to the next suitable lesson or the payment due for the lesson may be reduced accordingly.
 If you are late for your lesson, then that time will be lost.

 9. Learner comfort & safety